mezzio/mezzio-session-ext/docs/book/intro.md

 to `Mezzio\Session\Ext\PhpSessionPersistence` in your dependency injection container.

-### Enabling non locking sessions
+### Enabling non-locking sessions

-The default behaviour of the php session extension is to lock the session file until *session_write_close* is called - usually at the end of script execution - in order to safely store the session data.
-This has the side effect of blocking every other script that request access to the same session file as for instance when performing concurrent ajax calls in a Single Page Application.
-The php session extension allows us to unlock the session file using the extra option *read_and_close* in *session_start*.
+The default behaviour of the PHP session extension is to lock the session file until `session_write_close()` is called — usually at the end of script execution — in order to safely store the session data.
+This has the side effect of blocking every other script that request access to the same session file — for instance, when performing concurrent calls via a Single Page Application.
+The PHP session extension allows us to unlock the session file using the extra option `read_and_close` in `session_start()`.

 This option can be enabled using the following configuration: